Bolt, the ride-hailing app that leaks your name, your email, your mobile number and your geolocation

 Prohibition on sending personal information Our contracts prohibit customers from sending personal information to Google Analytics.
 Customers should follow these best practices to ensure that no personal information is sent to Google Analytics.

-And here is the (restrictive) interpretation of personal information according to Google :
+And here is Google's (restrictive) interpretation of personal information:

 Google - personal information